-If you were to research any one of these ingredients, there are multiple studies showing benefit.
+If you were to research any one of these ingredients, there are multiple studies showing benefits.
 Biocidin shows a remarkably broad spectrum of activity that can not be accomplished with a single product approach such as grapefruit seed extract.
 This approach can be thought of as an ‘all roads approach’ as all ingredients in this product address the one condition from many different avenues making there no place for the bug to hide.

 As we spoke of before, pathogens in a biofilm use quorum sensing to communicate and to form stronger biofilms.
 Biocidin limits quorum sensing and by so doing weakens the biofilm.
 One of the key things that biofilms use to thrive in any environment is by sticking to surfaces.
 Biocidin has raspberry, lavender, thyme, and oregano which may stop biofilms from sticking to surfaces.

 Biocidin is effective against pathogens that have efflux pumps.
 To put it simply some organisms have a way to regulate their internal environment by pumping things out that could harm them such as antimicrobial agents.
 That pumping mechanisms is called an efflux pump.